Unisolve/tari_cli_notes/tari_cli_mining_into.md

 Please enter 'wallet-payment-address' ('quit' or 'exit' to quit) :
 ```

-TODO!
-I have no idea how to get the correct address from the console wallet ;-(
+Locate the address in the console wallet as follows:

+1. Use the left or right arrrow to move to the "Recieve" tab
+2. Copy the "Tari Address interactive" address

+Enter that address for the miner to use

+## Step 7.
+RandomX/Monero Merge Mining ?

+TODO